 Proverbs 27:17 says “As iron sharpens iron, so one person sharpens another.”
 This just means that doing life together gives us the opportunity to encourage and hold each other accountable in our ongoing pursuit of Jesus.
 Here are some of our opportunities that we offer to do just that . . .

-The heart of our Children’s Ministry program is our Sunday School, which follows the WoRM rotation model, where the same topic is covered using different approaches in 4-5 week blocks.
+The heart of our Children’s Ministry program is our Kids Connection.
+The children currently meet during either service in room # 107.
 We also hold several kid’s activities apart from Sunday School, including Vacation Bible School each summer.
 Find out more on our Children’s Ministry page.